mqc25/EE183/README.md

 ## Basic functionality:

-The server will set up the access point for the rest of the system to connect to and receive command from.
-User can connect to this server via browser and choose the option available on the screen include:
+This a musical band WiFi-network that has one MCU act as control server that provide user interface option on webpage and send command to clients accordingly depend on user inputs.

+Available options are:
 - **Manual**: Control the swing of servo via touch sensor or gyro sensor.
 - **Play_song_(1/2/3)** (for 1st or 2nd node): Each node has a preset song rhythm built in that can be play individually
 - **Collaborate**: The two node play together, 1 will play first then signal other to play via gyro and touch sensor then both play together.

-The Node: has 2 or 3 servos.
-One serve as base to adjust the angle, the other to swing to play a node.
-They either have touch sensor or gyro to allow manual control and collaboration.
+This project current has 1 server and 2 clients.
+One with 2 servos and one with 3 servos.
+One serves as the base to adjust the angle while the others to swing touch pen to play a node.
+They either have touch sensor or gyro-accelerometer sensor to allow manual control and collaboration.

 ## Hardware Setup: